Cookies on this website

 Tori has been named a Top 25 Women of Influence and her work advancing gender health equity has been recognised by the Rising Star Champion Award and the University of Oxford Paving the Way Award.
 Her words have also been featured in Hunger Magazine, Glamour, and Cosmopolitan.

-Tori is also the founder of Medical Herstory, an international award-winning not-for-profit on a mission to eliminate sexism, shame, and stigma from health experiences.
+Alongside her academic work, Tori is also the founder of Medical Herstory, an international social impact organisation on a mission to eliminate sexism, shame, and stigma from health experiences.

 Social media